sy2002/ai-playground/analog/README.md

   angular velocity represented as floating point numbers between 0 and 1.

-* You can have an arbitrary amount of possible actions on an analog computer by applying different forces for different amounts of times to push the cart.
+* You can have an arbitrary amount of possible actions on an analog computer by applying different forces for different amounts of durations to push the cart.
 We chose the following simplification: There are only two possible
   actions: "Push the cart to the left" and "push the cart to the right."
   Both are implemented by applying a constant force for a constant